This add-on is operated by Knapsack Sp. z o.o.

 Attaching the add-on to another app

 The Knapsack Pro add-on is shareable across Heroku apps.
 You can attach it to multiple Heroku apps so your developers can use it with many projects.
-Remember you need to generate a new API token for each project’s test suite in Knapsack Pro user dashboard.
+Remember you need to generate a new API token for each project’s test suite in the Knapsack Pro user dashboard.
 You can create many projects in Knapsack Pro user dashboard.

-# First we need to check what's the name generated for Knapsack Pro add-on # which was provisioned for your first Heroku app. # Show list of add-ons and copy add-on name for Knapsack Pro $ heroku addons --app YOUR_HEROKU_APP_NAME # replace knapsack-pro-staging-infinite-32142 with your Knapsack Pro add-on name $ heroku addons:attach knapsack-pro-staging-infinite-32142 --app YOUR_HEROKU_APP_NAME
+# First we need to check what's the name generated for the Knapsack Pro add-on # which was provisioned for your first Heroku app. # Show list of add-ons and copy add-on name for Knapsack Pro $ heroku addons --app YOUR_HEROKU_APP_NAME # replace knapsack-pro-staging-infinite-32142 with your Knapsack Pro add-on name $ heroku addons:attach knapsack-pro-staging-infinite-32142 --app YOUR_HEROKU_APP_NAME

 The Knapsack Pro user dashboard can be accessed via the CLI: